-Justification

 Environmental and residential amenity issues

 Many hot food takeaways produce odours during opening times.
 The potential impact of odours will be taken into account by the Council when a hot food takeaway planning application is being determined.
 Some types of food preparation and cooking practices will produce more odours than others and therefore may require a higher specification and control to remove odour, grease and smoke particles.